divayprakash/evs-website/README.md

-# evs-website
+# EVS Website

-Contributors: Please create a new branch for any work.
+IMPORTANT!
+Please follow <a href"https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/">this</a> guide to contribute to the website code.
+Do not create branches directly and/or push to master.